 Democrats had stripped language from the budget that would have authorized Brown to order unpaid days off, known as furloughs.
 Lawmakers subsequently restored the power, giving the governor more leverage with other unions that haven’t agreed to the cuts.

 The spending plan makes use of $410.6 million from California’s share of a $25 billion national mortgage-relief legal settlement.
 The agreement with five lenders, including Bank of America Corp.
-(BAC) and JPMorgan Chase & Co., ended a probe of abusive foreclosure practices stemming from the housing market collapse.
+(BAC:US) and JPMorgan Chase & Co., ended a probe of abusive foreclosure practices stemming from the housing market collapse.

 The spending plan counts on $500 million in revenue from the nation’s first state-run cap-and-trade program to mitigate air pollution.
 The budget estimates about $1 billion will be received in fiscal 2013 under the landmark legislation, which lets companies buy and sell carbon credits to reduce greenhouse gas emissions.